gamozolabs/OnorineAutoCandy/README.md

 for this project is ~150 lines of code, feel free to read it yourself.
 It's pretty straightforward.

+I've really only tested this in Ironforge.
+Ultimately, if you have >=1g on your character this addon will do absolutely nothing other than automatially put a single perfume or cologne in the trade window.
+Just remove or disable this addon when you no longer want this functionality.

 # Perfume Giver (>= 1 gold on character)

 In perfume giver mode, anyone who trades with you will automatically cause